talkable/talkable-docs/source/liquid/developer.rst

 Advocate Offer Email
 --------------------

-This email is sent to Advocate on sign up.
+Email is triggered to an Advocate on sign up.
 Explain the value proposition and encourage Advocate to share using the buttons.

 - For Standalone Campaign it triggers when Advocate signs up.